RobThePCGuy/RobThePCGuy/README.md

 <details>
 <summary><strong>What happens when I hit a limit?</strong></summary>

-The app tells you which limit you've reached and stops that action type until it resets.
-Free limits are per manuscript.
+The app tells you which limit you've reached and stops that action type.
+Free limits are per-account, shared across all your manuscripts.
 Pro resets monthly.
 Switch to BYOK to keep working while hosted limits refill.

 </details>